| |

 2. You can’t create an outer join which for example returns all PersonEntities and if there is a matching record, their phone number.

-Hibernate 5.1 introduced explicit joins on unrelated entities to fix these issues.
-The syntax and behaviour are similar to SQL JOIN statements as you can see in the following code snippet.
-Instead of referencing the attribute which defines the relationship between the two entities, you have to reference the second entity which you want to join and define the join criteria in the ON part of the statement.
+Hibernate 5.1 introduced explicit joins on unassociated entities to fix these issues.
+The syntax and behavior are similar to SQL JOIN statements, as shown in the following code snippet.
+Instead of referencing the attribute that defines the association between the two entities, you have to reference the second entity you want to join and define the join criteria in the ON part of the statement.

 EntityManager em = emf.createEntityManager();